waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   3. Leading with a Rock/Ground type Pokémon (Golem) allows passage.
 (Attempted 1 time)
   4. Interacting from the side (left) changes the outcome.
 (Attempted 1 time)
   5. Using the SILPH SCOPE reveals a hidden Pokémon.
 (Attempted 1 time - resulted in Oak's 'not the time to use that' message)
+  6. The Pokecenter has a second exit to bypass the trainer.
+(Attempted 1 time)